 Giving to charities is no different.
-It can be easy to question where your money really goes and how it’s used.
+You want to know where your money really goes and how it’s used.
 It can be easy to be skeptical.

-In a survey for their 2018 Global Trends in Giving Report, Non-Profit Tech For Good reported six reasons why people do not give to charities.
-They found that 12% of those surveyed don’t trust organizations to spend their money well.
+In a survey for their 2020 Global Trends in Giving Report, Nonprofit Tech For Good reported six reasons why people do not give to charities.
+They found that 12 per cent of those surveyed don’t trust organizations to spend their money well.

 If that statistic tells us anything, it’s that charities have work to do.
 At Compassion, we want you to be confident in where you are investing your gifts.
 We’re proud to be named one of Canada’s Top 100 Charities for Financial Transparency and are committed to continuing to earn our generous donors’ trust.

-Our desire is to steward your generosity, given through your sacrifice, with your passion, and as part of your vision and calling with intentionality and responsibility.
+Our desire is to steward your sacrificial generosity with intentionality and responsibility.
 We love our supporters and want to enable them to make an incredible impact for the Kingdom.

 Like you, we value transparency and responsibility.
 So, we’re answering some of your most practical and burning questions when it comes to all things money.

 1. Does my sponsored child receive my donations in cash?

 Sponsored children and families don’t receive cash, but instead are recipients of goods and services, carefully designed, delivered or purchased according to their needs by their local church.
 100 per cent of family and child gifts go directly to the child and family, as appropriate gifts purchased by centre staff in consultation with the family.

 2. Does Compassion have a bare minimum of what they send directly to the field?